-The Saint Joseph's University Women's Rugby team plays year-round in the DII Mid Atlantic Rugby Conference against Lasalle, Drexel, Rowan, Kutztown, Univerisity of Delaware and The College of New Jersey.
-We practice three times a week with games on Saturdays.
+The Women's Rugby team plays year-round in the American Collegiate Rugby Association (ACRA).
+We play against Bloomsburg, Drexel, University of Delaware, Kutztown, TCNJ, UPenn, Rowan, Salisbury, and Temple.
+We practice twice a week, as well as have lifting practices with a trainer in Hagan twice a week.
+We play two different seasons, a 15s season in the Fall and a 7s season in the Spring, with games and tournaments on Saturdays.
 We are always looking to expand our team and do not have tryouts or cuts!
 There is no experience necessary and we take anyone and everyone from any athletic background or none at all.
 We are looking for committed girls who want to try something new and create a bond both on and off the pitch.
 For more information, please contact firstname.lastname@example.org.

 Club Running provides all levels of runners with a time and place to run safely throughout the academic year.
 We promote health and wellbeing while also pushing runners to pursue their personal best.
 The purpose of Club Running is to have fun and to motivate teammates to get and stay in shape.
 We are participating in races this year, with runners racing in anything from on-campus 5ks and color runs to half marathons and more.
 For more information contact email@example.com